-2010/11 Annual Report and Accounts

-Aiden Brisland/Michael John

-Mike Dinan, Finance Director

-michael.dinan@lond-amb.nhs.uk

-To provide the Trust Board with progress to date in the

-preparation of the annual report 2010/11 and to provide

-an opportunity to comment.

-Strategy Review and Planning Committee

-Senior Management Group

-Quality Committee

-☐ Audit Committee

-Clinical Quality Safety and Effectiveness Committee

-Risk Compliance and Assurance Group

-Learning from Experience Group

-☐ Other

-To note progress to date in the preparation of the

-annual report 2010/11 and provide comment on the

-current content by the stated deadline.
+Document Title: 2010/11 Annual Report and Accounts Report Author(s): Aiden Brisland/Michael John Lead Director: Mike Dinan, Finance Director Contact Details: michael.dinan@lond-amb.nhs.uk Why is this coming to the Trust To provide the Trust Board with progress to date in the Board? preparation of the annual report 2010/11 and to provide an opportunity to comment.
+This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust Board: To note progress to date in the preparation of the annual report 2010/11 and provide comment on the current content by the stated deadline.